ruchitachandhok/sei-flex-49/w03/d2/loops-lab-1.md

 ## Part 1: Basic array operations, Basic while loops, and Finding things within an array

-Copy the exercises below into the **script.js** file and code away!
+For Part 1, copy the exercises below into the **script.js** file and code away!

-Tip: console.log after every variable declaration to see what's going on.
+**Beginner Tip**: console.log after every variable declaration to see what is going on in the computer's brain, ideally with a useful message prior to the log, so you can distinguish one console.log from another.

-Tip 2: For loop code, log every step of the loop
+**Beginner Tip 2**: When debugging loop code, log every step of the loop or run it through a debugger https://developer.chrome.com/docs/devtools/javascript/

 ```js